This article was published in the Frankfurter Allgemeine on 7 September 2021 by journalist LAURA SALM-REIFFERSCHEIDT with photographer …

 SANGO

-SANGO, a Dahari partner since 2020, is an ethical and responsible communication agency based in Madagascar which supports us in developing our website, refreshing the graphic charter and strengthening the skills of our communication officers.
+SANGO, a Dahari partner since 2020, is an ethical and responsible communication agency based in Madagascar which supports us in and the development of our different communication tools and in strengthening the skills of our communication technicians.

-Anjouan`s Fishermen syndicate supports the marine resources department in the mobilization of fishermen’s associations and cooperatives.
+Anjouan`s Fisher syndicate supports the Marine Programme in the mobilisation of fisher associations and cooperatives.

-Tusk Trust finances Dahari`s marine program through annual scholarships granted to Blue Ventures since 2016.
+Tusk Trust finances Dahari`s Marine programme through annual grants provided to Blue Ventures since 2016.

-Dahari works with the various government departments to ensure that its activities are consistent with the policies of the government in those specific areas.
+Dahari works with the various departments of the Ministry to ensure that its activities are consistent with government policy.

 The United States Embassy for Madagascar and the Comoros supports Dahari through a project grant for 2022 and 2023 entitled ‘Strengthening the Rights of Disadvantaged Rural Farmers and Fishers to Manage Natural Resources’

-The partnership agreement with the University of the Comoros covers joint research projects (including the Livingstone’s fruit bat) and welcoming students for visits, internships and dissertation works.
+The partnership agreement with the University of the Comoros covers joint research projects (including on the La Grille Forest programme and the Livingstone’s fruit bat) and welcoming students for visits, internships, and dissertations.

-ICRAF supports the development of our agroforestry approach through training in tree production, socio-ecological research and the development of participatory tools for tree selection.
+ICRAF supports the development of our Agroforestry Programme through training in tree production, socio-ecological research, and the development of participatory tools for tree selection.

-Dahari works with the World Bank through projects targeting better governance of fisheries in the Comoros, currently SWIOFish-1 from 2017 to 2021.
+Dahari worked with the World Bank through projects targeting better governance of fisheries in the Comoros, latterly SWIOFish-1 from 2017 to 2021.

 WWF

-WWF has been a donor since 2014, funding both the development of the marine resource’s management program and the development of our two strategic plans from 2015 to 2025.
+WWF was an important funder between 2014 and 2022, funding both the development of the Marine Program and the elaboration of our two strategic plans from 2015 to 2027.